Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Prescription only

-Wegovy (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist that's injected under the skin.
-It's used together with a lower-calorie diet and regular exercise.
-Wegovy (semaglutide) is approved to help with weight loss in certain adults and children 12 years of age and older.
+Wegovy (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist.
+It's an injection that's given under the skin.
+The medication is used along with a lower-calorie diet and regular exercise.
+Wegovy (semaglutide) is approved to help with weight loss in certain adults and children 12 years and over.
 It also helps lower the risk of heart attack, stroke, and death due to heart problems in adults with a larger body size and heart disease.
-The dosing schedule for the injections is once a week.
-Common side effects include nausea, diarrhea, and stomach pain.
+And, it's also approved for certain adults with a liver problem called metabolic dysfunction-associated steatohepatitis (MASH).
+The dosing schedule is an injection once a week.
+Common side effects are nausea, diarrhea, and stomach pain.

 Indications of Farxiga vs. Wegovy